 - Does the babysitter have experience with children of the same age as your child?

 - Can they provide references?

 - Do they know first aid?

 - How will manage if your child misbehaves?

 - How will they occupy your child?

 Always check references or ask others about their experiences with this babysitter.

 If you have any concerns about the babysitter, you should ask them to leave.
-If you suspect that the babysitter has harmed or endangered your child, you can report them to the agency, the person who recommended them, or the police.
+If you suspect that the babysitter has harmed or endangered your child, report them to the agency, the person who recommended them, and/or the police.

 Before you leave, give the babysitter important information like: